suna-aquatope/Sensei/README.md

 Currently adding memory lobby by executing "/inventory addall" command does not work

-because excel.zip of latest version of game doesn't have MemoryLobbyExcel.bytes
+This is because Excel.zip of latest version of game doesn't have MemoryLobbyExcelTable.bytes

 Under investigation and will resolve as soon as possible